mozilla-services/syncstorage-rs/docs/src/tools/payload_link_reconciler.md

   dedicated database, `syncdb-pldf-meta-dev`, so the connector holds no write access to the syncstorage database.
 Every environment should do the same.
+- `spannerMetadataTableName=Metadata_payload_link` names the
+  partition-state table itself.
+Optional in the template, but pin it on any streaming launch.
+Left unset, the connector generates a random table name inside `expand()` and bakes it into the pipeline graph, so a `--update` or a cancel-then-relaunch comes up against a fresh empty table, reads from `Timestamp.now()`, and silently drops every record committed between the two jobs.
+The name only has to be a legal Spanner identifier and stable for the life of the environment; the connector creates the table on first use.
+  See "Job update and restart continuity" in `tools/payload-link-dataflow/README.md`.
 - `changeStreamName=payload_link_changes`.
 - `spannerDatabaseRole=payload_link_reader` — the fine-grained access
   role the job reads the stream through, created by the DDL in